johan162/themeltspice/README.md

 **Related work**

 The inspiration for this work comes from the [Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt).
 While this implementation is widely different in both function, form and implementation the drive to write this came out of friendly *"jealousy"* that the windows world had this but not the OSX world.
-This state of affairs cannot stand!
+That state of affairs cannot stand!

 &nbsp;